Seckinyuksekbas/Weather-App/README.md

 # Weather App

 This application provides weather information for a specified city using the OpenWeatherMap API.
+Due to API key restrictions, you won't be able to run the application locally.
+Instead, you can view the live version of the app.

 ## Technologies Used